obsidian-tasks-group/obsidian-tasks/docs/queries/grouping.md

 1. `group by status.name`
     - This groups by the names you give to your custom statuses, in alphabetical order.

+{: .released }
+`group by status.name` was introduced in Tasks X.Y.Z.

 ### Other task properties

 1. `priority`